andredms/jekyll-now/_posts/2020-12-19-bsides-algiers.md

 ---
 layout: post
-title: It's Complicated My Pal
+title: BSides Algiers 2020 - Forensics
 ---

 BSides Algiers came to a close late last night, and although having slightly harder challenges than what I’ve done before they were a great learning experience.
 This writeup will be focussing on the forensics category and the challenge "It’s Complicated My Pal".